THE SPACE BELOW

 We are working closely with Dr. Iain Staniland and Dr. Jennifer Jackson of the British Antarctic Survey to learn more about marine mammal song and behaviour.
 Jennifer Jackson specialises in population genetics and assessment of whales and their recovery from whaling, her projects include the South Georgia Right Whale project, a dedicated population survey of southern right whales in their feeding grounds off South Georgia.
 You can learn more about the project here and on their Facebook page (www.facebook.com/sgwhale).
 Iain Staniland is a Marine Mammal Ecologist working on the Ecosystems Programme.
 His research has focused on feeding ecology; using animal-borne telemetry devices to track the behaviour of seals and penguins whilst they are at sea.
 The work attempts to not only understand the behaviour of the animals themselves but also use these marine predators to monitor their underwater environment.
 Through this collaboration we are also able to connect with a network of scientists worldwide, further increasing our understanding of the issues and building on the archive of sounds to work with in the installation.

 The first installation will take place in London in Spring, 2020.
-Our project partners include: The British Antarctic Survey; The Hebridean Whale & Dolphin Trust; Culture & Climate Change Project; Californian Ocean Alliance; The University of Plymouth; and specialists from Cornell and Washington Universities, US.
+Our research partners include: The British Antarctic Survey; The Hebridean Whale & Dolphin Trust; Culture & Climate Change Project; Californian Ocean Alliance; The University of Plymouth; and specialists from Cornell and Washington Universities, US.